janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 ## Solid Servers

 A Solid server is a web server enabling storage through data pods and may optionally also offer authentication as an IDP [[Source](https://solid.github.io/authentication-panel/solid-oidc/#concepts)].
-In Solid a server only needs to enable the authentication through Solid OIDC, which requires an IDP, if this IDP is controlled by the user through usage of an existing Solid server that is hosted on their on infrastructure or they are using an identity-as-a-service vendor is up to them.
+In Solid a server only needs to enable the authentication through Solid OIDC, which requires an IDP, if this IDP is controlled by the user through the usage of an existing Solid server that is hosted on their own infrastructure or they are using an identity-as-a-service vendor is up to them.

 ### Node Solid Server